www.scantips.com

 White Balance 4150K +3 Tint

-This was Rule 6000, but it was tracked.
+This was Rule 6000 (30 sec × 200 mm) but it was tracked

 Using a tracking mount, this is M31 Andromeda with a full frame Nikon D800 and 70-200 mm camera lens, one single exposure at 200mm, f/2.8, 30 seconds at ISO 3200, November.
 That is EV -2 at ISO 3200, which is Light Value -7 EV (at ISO 100).
 This is heavily cropped, see a similar full frame image above, with same 200 mm lens, but not rotation was Not tracked then.

-The entire frame of this picture is about the same as the Andromeda frame shown above, but it is greatly cropped here to about 40% of FX frame height, and resampled to 33% size.
+The entire frame of this picture is about the same as the Andromeda frame shown above, but it is greatly cropped here to about 40% of full frame height, and resampled to 33% size.
 It is just one single image (not stacked), but Long Exposure Noise Reduction (normal) was On.
 It needs much more exposure, but it was my first try with a tracking mount.
 The general idea today is that it is best to stack several 30 second exposures, instead of trying a longer single exposure.

-The editing I did (surely considered very mild by some standards) in Adobe Camera Raw (ACR) was to crop it tighter, and set white balance by eye to find the small pleasant spot between Temperature too blue or too yellow, and Tint between too green or too magenta (this white balance was 4150K° and +3 Tint, but nearby city lights can have effect).
+The editing I did (surely considered very mild by some standards) in Adobe Camera Raw (ACR) was to crop it much tighter, and set white balance by eye to find the small pleasant spot between Temperature too blue or too yellow, and Tint between too green or too magenta (this white balance was 4150K° and +3 Tint, but nearby city lights can have effect).
 It used the ACR lens profile to correct vignetting (but none of the frame corners are in the view of this crop), and added the Curve's Strong Contrast.
 Exposure +1, Blacks -80 to darken the sky, Clarity +35 to bring out the galaxy a bit, and Saturation +50 to bring out the colors.
 There are both some red and some blue stars.
 And then resampled the crop to 33% size for the web.

 An "Equatorial mount" lets the telescope or camera rotate on an axis aligned to be parallel to the Earth's axis.
 This axis is pointed to the pole near Polaris, the North Star, so it rotates same as Earth on its axis.
 This lets one simple rotation motion stay locked on a star (instead of a complicated X and Y motion that requires a computer to perform it precisely, like a regular camera tripod which is called an alt-azimuth mount).
 On this equatorial axis, a motor can keep turning the camera back at near the same slow rate the Earth turns forward (actually at the Sidereal rate for the stars), so that the camera is locked onto the same spot in the sky with no relative motion.